frederic3114/LOG8371A-Qualite-Logicielle/TP2/README.md

 Using Postman or Swagger, trigger a request

+REST API can be accessed through port 8081 on any hostname associated with the machine running Docker (localhost, 127.0.0.1, etc)

 ## Setting up JProfiler

 1. Download and install JProfiler GIU from the following link: